kin-labs/kin-android-ramp-demo/README.md

     // ... views and more
 }
 ```
 We will place the Ramp purchase flow inside a function called `buyKinOnRamp()`.
 The function should also accept the `walletAddress`.
 That address will then be passed into the Ramp `Config` object.
-In the `Config` you can configure your apps name and logo which is then shown in Ramp's UI.
+In the `Config` you can configure your app's name and logo which is then shown in Ramp's UI.
 ```
 private fun buyKinOnRamp(walletAddress: String) {
     val config = Config(